Handwashing is the single most important means of preventing the spread of infection.

 - Rubbing your hands together is important to loosen and remove the dirt and germs that stick to your hands.
 Scrub well and thoroughly.
 Even just a few germs are sometimes enough to cause infection.

 - Don't be hasty.
-Wash your hands for around 20 seconds for the best results.
+Wash your hands for at least 20 seconds for the best results.

 - You probably don't think much about your fingernails when washing your hands, but you should.
 Dirt and germs collect there and move to your eyes and mouth when you touch them.
 Use the fingernails of one hand to clean under the nails of the other.